Somebody Likes Your Art, Now What?

 The owner says, "The artist just won the Madeline Flugleheimer Award for Partitioned Concept at the Vittorini Quadrennial, and she'll be included in a forthcoming survey on spatial incrementalism to be published this fall by CHLORMA."

 Unfortunately, Customer #1 doesn't know much about art (like 99.9% of the general population).
 Even though he likes the painting, he has no idea what the owner is talking about.
 Confused, intimidated and nearly speechless, he nods, smiles, thanks the owner, turns around and walks out.
 OK.
-That sale's down the toilet.
+That sale's never going to happen.

 The problem?
 Rather than start slowly, gauge the customer's response, and talk about easy-to-understand stuff like the colors, the images, the subject, the inspiration, how the gallery got a painting that big up the freight elevator without bumping it, or how tall the ceiling is in the artist's studio, the owner makes obscure references that only those few people who monitor the art world minute by minute can understand.